oracle-livelabs/apex/online-book-store-app/3-enhance-home-page/enhance-home-page.md

     ![Save and Run](images/save-run.png " ")

-## Task 4: Activate Sorting options
+## Task 4: Activate Sorting Options

 1. Go back to the page designer, and select **Search Results** region and in the Property Editor, enter/select the following: